 Drill Sergeant Nasty: The man in charge of the rotation Hachiken is on gives Hachiken this impression (the man isn't that terrible, but Hachiken has a few dramatic Imagine Spots...).
 His jacket having a camo-pattern probably doesn't help Hachiken's opinion of him.

 Deconstructed for laughs in chapter 46.
-The junior students of equestrian club ask an upperclassman for advice for their upcoming match.
+The junior students of the equestrian club ask an upperclassman for advice for their upcoming match.
 He ends up giving them a sadistic lecture which amounts to how they'll be useless without their horses.
 Naturally, they end up having a collective Heroic BSOD.
 Their club adviser manages to salvage the situation with a few kind words.
 Later reconstructed when the lecture's contents are what Hachiken needs to be able to compete.

 Elaborate University High: Less egregious than most examples, considering the curriculum, and a few lampshades are hung, but still, a high school with a fully equipped genetics lab?